-- Virtual signal handlers, connected at construction.

-- A mechanism for conditional state transitions, triggered by sub-system status changes.

-- Convenience methods for:
+- Virtual signal handlers, connected at construction. - A mechanism for conditional state transitions, triggered by sub-system status changes. - Convenience methods for:

 - Sending commands

 - Querying sub-system status

 - Unconditional state transitions

-Information on the current state of the delay line is made available through the DGSystem API, and is also transmitted to the Telemetry Server over the loopback interface.
-These system status items are retrieved by DGOpdGui using the API and displayed in the application system control page (Figure 2).
+Information on the current state of the delay line is made available through the DGSystem API, and is also transmitted to the Telemetry Server over the loopback interface using the dlmsg status message protocol.
+These system status items are retrieved by DGSystemGui using the API and displayed in the relevant application system control page (Figure 2).